sigven/geneOncoX/README.md

 ## geneOncoX

 The goal of **geneOncoX** is to offer an R package that simplifies the process of gene annotation in cancer sequencing projects.
 The package offers a few pre-processed datasets, along with metadata, that the user can retrieve and use for their own projects or set-ups.
-Technically, the package utilizes the [googledrive](https://googledrive.tidyverse.org/) R package to download the pre-processed and documented datasets to a local cache directory provided by the user.
+The package utilizes the [googledrive](https://googledrive.tidyverse.org/) R package to download the pre-processed and documented datasets to a local cache directory provided by the user.

 **geneOncoX** integrates a number of existing resources when it comes to cancer-relevant gene annotations, including, but not limited to:

--   [IntOGen](https://www.intogen.org/download) - catalog mutational driver genes
+-   [IntOGen](https://www.intogen.org/download) - compendium of mutational cancer driver genes
 -   [Network of Cancer Genes](http://ncg.kcl.ac.uk/) - collection of curated cancer genes
 -   [CancerMine](http://bionlp.bcgsc.ca/cancermine/) - text-mined predictions of tumor suppressor genes, proto-oncogenes and cancer drivers
 -   [Cancer Gene Census](https://cancer.sanger.ac.uk/census) - manually curated resource on cancer genes (soma and germline)